EMUR/AccessoryTouchBarPackage/README.md

 ## 🙏 Acknowledgments
 - Apple for SF Symbols (used for TouchBar icons) and their awesome OS!
-- Everyone who used it, forked it or favorite it!
+- Everyone who used it forked it or favorite it!